coveo/plasma/packages/website/docs/ActionableItem.md

 Use an actionable item when your page offers actions that are of secondary importance and that don't need to be displayed directly on the page.

-An actionable item should always be prompted from a button.
+An actionable item must be displayed upon the click of a button.

 An actionable item must be contextual and suited to the user's needs based on their selection.